JorgeEduardoFOS/bright/README.md

 To run this script by just typing bright.sh on terminal, put it on your user folder in this path ~/.local/bin.

-To run this command without the need of type password, run
+To run this command without the need of typing password, run

     sudo visudo